gioxx/Nebula.KB/docs/Core/usage/utilities.md

 ## Get-NebulaModuleUpdates

-Checks PowerShell Gallery for updates of installed `Nebula.*` modules and reports only the modules that have newer versions available.
+Checks PowerShell Gallery for updates of installed `Nebula.*` modules plus the meta modules `ExchangeOnlineManagement` and `Microsoft.Graph`, and reports only the modules that have newer versions available.

 **Syntax**